What are Hand-Held Brushes, Their Applications, and Types? Skip to content

 Carbon Steel Scratch Brushes

-Carbon steel is a much stronger metal than brass and used to scratch/clean harder metal surfaces.
+Carbon steel is a much stronger metal than brass and is used to scratch/clean harder metal surfaces.
 It's an incredibly durable material that's more wear-resistant and cheaper than chrome steel.

 Stainless Steel Scratch Brushes

 Stainless steel is another firm metal abrasive brush perfect for performing on harder metals like high tensile alloys and iron.
-Unlike steel, chrome steel brushes don't rust and stop contamination that causes anti-rust.
+Unlike steel, chrome steel brushes don't rust and stop contamination that causes rust.
 It's the recommended chrome steel wire brush for welding when working with aluminum.
 Like steel, chrome steel can cause sparks against some metals and isn't suggested when it will become a problem.

 Compare products